 TMS therapy is safe and easy to tolerate.
-Because it is drug free and non-invasive, TMS therapy doesn’t have the side effects that are often associated with antidepressant medication.
+Because it is medication-free and non-invasive, TMS therapy doesn’t have the side effects that are often associated with antidepressant medications.

 In clinical trials, fewer than 5% of patients discontinued treatment with TMS therapy due to adverse events.
-The most common side effect associated with TMS therapy is temporary pain or discomfort at or near the treatment site during treatment.
-When this occurs it is temporary, and typically occurs only during the first week of treatment.
+The most common side effect associated with TMS therapy is temporary discomfort at or near the treatment site during treatment.
+This typically occurs only during the first week of treatment.